 The new express toll lane system will provide 17 miles of additional congestion relief to Bellevue, Kirkland, and Bothell.

 To further enhance traffic operations in the Bothell area, a northbound "braided" ramp system will be built between the NE 160th Street and SR 522 interchanges.
 The NE 160th Street to I-405 northbound traffic and the I-405 to SR 522 traffic will be separated from each other to provide more efficient access to I-405 and SR 522.

 Why is WSDOT

 building these new lanes?

-Afternoon and morning congestion in this area is heavy because of commuters heading to and from Bellevue, as well as from commuters leaving and entering the University of Washington Bothell campus and business parks in Bothell and Kirkland.
+Afternoon and morning congestion in this area is heavy because of commuters heading to and from Bellevue, as well as from commuters entering and exiting the University of Washington Bothell campus and business parks in Bothell and Kirkland.